Jarawan languages: Classification

+Whether Jarawan languages are best classified alongside other Bantu languages or among non-Bantu Bantoid languages is a matter of ongoing debate.
+A number of descriptions and classifications in the early 20th century suggest that they may be historically related to Bantu languages but not necessarily Bantu themselves.
+Other perspectives based on lexicostatistic modeling and other phylogenetic techniques for language comparison argue instead that Jarawan languages are properly classified alongside Zone A Bantu languages (A31-A40-A60).
+For classifications based on these more recent studies, see for example Blench (2006), Piron (1997), and Grollemund (2012).

 Names and locations

 Below is a list of language names, populations, and locations adapted from Blench (2019).

 Characteristics

 The vast majority of what is known by linguists about Jarawan languages is gleaned from wordlists, many of which were compiled very early in the 20th century, and contain anywhere from a couple dozen to approximately 400 words, and occasionally a few phrases or simple sentences.
 Jarawan languages are sometimes argued to be Bantu languages given the presence of certain Bantu cognates, but the number and types of these cognates are not robust.
 The Jarawan lexicon is heavily influenced by Chadic languages, and particularly Hausa, due to contact.

 Perhaps due to contact with Chadic languages, Jarawan languages have "frozen" prefixes that are likely vestiges of a lost noun class system; this is discussed in Blench (2007) and earlier in Maddieson & Williamson (1975).
 This is not to say that the prefixes themselves are from Chadic, but rather likely from an earlier ancestor.
 The prefixes are no longer productive, and there is no related system of agreement or concord, as found in modern day Bantu languages.
 Jarawan languages for which information is available appear to make a simple opposition between singular and plural wherein a singular noun is equivalent to the noun stem, and the plural is formed by the same prefix, at least for countable nouns.

 Jarawan languages exhibit predominantly isolating (analytic) morphology.
 Other than plural prefixes on nouns, the only affixation yet noted is aspectual Habitual and Perfective suffixes, or verb "extensions" whose form depends on the shape of the verb stem.
 This is discussed in Gerhardt (1988) for "Jar" and Kantana, but also by Green (2020, 2021) for Mbat (Bada).

 Although Jarawan had undergone Chadic influence during its earlier days, the reverse situation of a Chadic language being influenced by Jarawan is found in the curious case of Chadic Kulung being extensively influenced by the surrounding Jarawan Kulung language.
 Speakers of both languages identify as ethnic Kulung, but the languages belong to unrelated language families.